Christian views on suicide

-There has been much debate over the Christian views on suicide, with early Christians believing that suicide is sinful and an act of blasphemy.
+Early Christians believed that suicide is sinful and an act of blasphemy.
 Modern Christians do not consider suicide an unforgivable sin (though still wrong and sinful) or something that prevents a believer who died by suicide from achieving eternal life.

 The rate of suicide among Catholics is consistently lower than among Protestants, with Jewish suicide usually lower than both, except during times of persecution against Jews, for instance, during World War II.
-But religion is not the only factor in per capita suicide: Among Catholics in Italy, the suicide rate is twice as high in Northern Italy than in the southern parts.
+But religion is not the only factor in per capita suicide: among Catholics in Italy, the suicide rate is twice as high in Northern Italy than in the southern parts.
 Hungary and Austria have majority Catholic populations but they are number 2 and number 5 in the list of countries that have the highest suicide rate.
 And in Ireland, the Catholic and Protestant populations have the same low rate of suicide.
-French sociologist Émile Durkheim wrote that the higher rate of Protestant suicide is likely due to the greater degree of "the spirit of free inquiry" in the various Protestant sects, whereas the Catholic church supplies its worshippers with a relatively unchanging system of faith, delivered by a hierarchy of authority.
+French sociologist Émile Durkheim wrote that the higher rate of Protestant suicide is likely due to the greater degree of "the spirit of free inquiry" in the various Protestant groups, whereas the Catholic church supplies its worshippers with a relatively unchanging system of faith, delivered by a hierarchy of authority.

 Early Christianity

 Suicide was common before Christianity, in the form of personal suicide, to avoid shame or suffering, and also in the form of institutional suicide, such as the intentional deaths of a king's servants, the forced deaths of convicted criminals, the willing suicides of widows, and euthanasia for the elderly and infirm.
 The Donatists, an early Christian sect, contained a fanatical group named the Circumcellions who would attack strangers on the street and attain supposed martyrdom.
 Early Christianity established a ban on suicide, greatly reducing its occurrence.

 In the fifth century, Augustine wrote The City of God, in it making Christianity's first overall condemnation of suicide.
 His biblical justification for this was the interpretation of the commandment, "Thou shalt not kill", as he sees the omission of "thy neighbor", which is included in "Thou shalt not bear false witness against thy neighbor", to mean that the killing of oneself is not allowed either.
 The rest of his reasons were from Plato's Phaedo.

 In the sixth century AD, suicide became a secular crime and began to be viewed as sinful.
+In the 13th century, Thomas Aquinas denounced suicide as an act against God and as a sin for which one could not repent.
 In 1533, those who died by suicide while accused of a crime were denied a Christian burial.
 In 1562, all suicides were punished in this way.
 In 1693, even attempted suicide became an ecclesiastical crime, which could be punished by excommunication, with civil consequences following.
-In the 13th century, Thomas Aquinas denounced suicide as an act against God and as a sin for which one could not repent.
 Civil and criminal laws were enacted to discourage suicide, and as well as degrading the body rather than permitting a normal burial, the property and possessions of both the person who died by suicide and of their family were confiscated.